stijn-dejongh/lovecraft_public_domain/manuscript/case_of_dexter_ward.md

 only the smooth concrete underneath the planks--no noisome well, no world of subterrene horrors, no secret library, no Curwen papers, no nightmare pits of stench and howling, no laboratory or shelves or chiselled formulae, no. . . .
-Dr. Willett turned pale, and clutched at the younger man.
-"Yesterday, " he asked softly,  "did you see it here . . . and smell it? " And when Mr. Ward, himself transfixed with dread and wonder, found strength to nod an affirmative, the physician gave a sound half a sigh and half a gasp, and nodded in turn.
-"Then I will tell you, " he said.
+Dr. Willett turned pale, and clutched at the younger man. _"Yesterday"_, he asked softly, _"did you see it here . . . and smell it?"_ And when Mr. Ward, himself transfixed with dread and wonder, found strength to nod an affirmative, the physician gave a sound half a sigh and half a gasp, and nodded in turn. _"Then I will tell you"_, he said.

 So for an hour, in the sunniest room they could find upstairs, the physician whispered his frightful tale to the wondering father.
 There was nothing to relate beyond the looming up of that form when the greenish-black vapour from the kylix parted, and Willett was too tired to ask himself what had really occurred.
-There were futile, bewildered head-shakings from both men, and once Mr. Ward ventured a hushed suggestion,  "Do you suppose it would be of any use to dig? " The doctor was silent, for it seemed hardly fitting for any human brain to answer when powers of unknown spheres had so vitally encroached on this side of the Great Abyss.
+There were futile, bewildered head-shakings from both men, and once Mr. Ward ventured a hushed suggestion, _"Do you suppose it would be of any use to dig?"_ The doctor was silent, for it seemed hardly fitting for any human brain to answer when powers of unknown spheres had so vitally encroached on this side of the Great Abyss.
-Again Mr. Ward asked,  "But where did it go?
-It brought you here, you know, and it sealed up the hole somehow. " And Willett again let silence answer for him.
+Again Mr. Ward asked, _"But where did it go?
+It brought you here, you know, and it sealed up the hole somehow."_ And Willett again let silence answer for him.

 But after all, this was not the final phase of the matter.
 Reaching for his handkerchief before rising to leave, Dr. Willett's fingers closed upon a piece of paper in his pocket which had not been there before, and which was companioned by the candles and matches he had seized in the vanished vault.
 It was a common sheet, torn obviously from the cheap pad in that